WizzardSK/gameflix/README.md

 Run [unmount.sh](unmount.sh) or `unroms.sh` or `bash <(curl -Ls https://raw.githubusercontent.com/WizzardSK/gameflix/main/unroms.sh)` to unmount the library or it is unmounted after restart.

 ## Usage - Batocera Linux
 For Batocera, you need to copy [custom.sh](custom.sh) file to your system folder in shared drive.
 It will launch automatically at system boot.
-You also need rclone binary in system folder and rclone config file in ./config/rclone folder in system folder.
+It should also install rclone binary and rclone config file in ./config/rclone folder in system folder.
 Thumbnail folders are not mounting because Batocera supports background scraping.